-DCAF is a leading world centre of excellence for security sector governance and security sector reform (SSG/R).
+DCAF is a leading global centre of excellence for security sector governance and security sector reform (SSG/R).
 Headquartered in Geneva, DCAF works in more than 75 countries to support good governance of the security sector, based on the rule of law and respect for human rights.

 The goal of this work is to make states and people safer.